 A Coulter Counter is an instrument that can count and size the cells in an electrolyte to provide valuable information for researchers.
 For example, the number of cells of a certain type in a blood sample can provide clues to the type of disease that a patient is suffering.

 High or low cell blood counts are significant in identifying diseases.
-A Coulter Counter is able to count the erythrocytes (red blood cells), leukocytes (white blood cells) and platelets.
-The instruments are commonly found in hospitals to help medical staff determine the cell count of a patient’s blood sample – the ‘Complete Blood Count’.
-They are also useful for counting other types of cells such as bacteria, fat, muscle and other types of cells.
+A Coulter Counter is able to count the erythrocytes (red blood cells), leukocytes (white blood cells), and platelets.
+The instruments are commonly found in hospitals to help the medical staff determine the cell count of a patient’s blood sample – the ‘Complete Blood Count’.
+They are also useful for counting other types of cells such as bacteria, fat, muscle, and other types of cells.

 The first patent for the idea was filed in 1949 with the US Patent Office and issued in 1953 to American electrical engineer Wallace Coulter who was conducting research into the field with his brother Joseph Coulter.
 They were the individuals behind the Coulter Principle which defined how particles passing through a small hole at the same time as an electric current will have an impact on the reading based on their volume and the resulting measurable resistance in the electrolyte.

 The system was set up to ensure that only one cell at a time could pass through the aperture.
 In an early test, they experimented by making a hole in cellophane covering a small capillary tube.
 They attached electrodes to the cellophane to create an electric current.
 In later versions, they focused on finding ways of automating the process.